salesforcecli/plugin-source/README.md

 DESCRIPTION
   Opens the specified Lightning Page in Lightning App Builder.
 Lightning Page files have the suffix .flexipage-meta.xml, and are stored in the flexipages directory.
+If you specify a visualforce page (with a .page suffix) this command let you preview your visualforce page.
 If you specify a different type of file, this command opens your org’s home page.

   The file opens in your default browser.